peytonc/factor/glossary.md

 # Mathematical Glossary

-Single source of truth for all notation used across the theorem and proof files.
+Defines the notation used across the theorem and proof files.
 Symbols are **not** re-defined elsewhere; every file references this document.

 > Convention: `v[i]` denotes the i-th component (0-indexed) of a state vector `v`.